austinmcconnell/dotfiles/README.md

 - When on a function you want to know more about, jump to it's tag with `Ctrl + ]`.
 - Return to previous position/tag with `Ctrl + t`

+Using buffers
+- View all buffers with `:ls`
+- Jump to a given buffer by using `:b #` where # is the number of the buffer from the list

 NERDTree
 - Move to NERDTree window (control + direction) and type `?` Commands